cameron-yee/whiteboardproblems/README.md

 8. Array Chunking
     * Problem: Given an array and a size, split the array items into a list of arrays of the given size.

-    * Solution File: NOT CREATED YET
+    * Solution File: arraychunking.js

 9. Reverse Array
     * Problem: Given an array of items, reverse the order.

-    * Solution File: NOT CREATED YET
+    * Solution File: reversearray.js

 10. Reverse Words
     * Problem: Given a phrase, reverse the order of the characters of each word.

-    * Solution File: NOT CREATED YET
+    * Solution File: reversewords.js

 11. Capitalization
     * Problem: Given a phrase, capitalize every word.